mako-framework/docs/04_databases_sql/01_basics.md

 > Note that when using MySQL you might have to configure PDO to use [unbuffered queries](https://php.net/manual/en/mysqlinfo.concepts.buffering.php) for this to work as expected.
 {.warning}

-The `Connection::column()` method executes a query and returns the value of the first column of the first row of the result set.
+The `Connection::column()` method executes a query and returns the value of the first column of the first row of the result set or `null` if nothing is found.

 ```
 $email = $connection->column('SELECT `email` FROM `users` WHERE `id` = ?', [1]);